Update: Feb 15, 2025

-There are few constants in life—death, taxes, and I will automate anything I can possible get my hands on.
-As I’ve been putting some work into building a portfolio site recently, I kept thinking what a bummer it would be to pour all this effort into a sweet skills page, just for the PDF version to be out of date.
+As I've been putting some work into building a portfolio site recently, I kept thinking what a bummer it would be to pour all this effort into a sweet skills page, just for the PDF version to be out of date.

-So after a bit of trial-and-error, I’ve devised a process to ensure my PDF resume always reflects the resume page here on my website.
-Let’s dive in!
+So, after a bit of trial and error, I've devised a process to ensure my PDF resume always reflects the resume page here on my website.
+Let's dive in!

-I use Astro for my website, and I’ve really been loving the developer experience.
-It’s got just enough bells and whistles to let you do what you need to do, but generally gets out of your way.
-One of the key tenants of Astro is that it’s basically a static-site generator, but lets you utilize islands of reactivity when you need it.
+enough bells and whistles to let you do what you need to do, but generally gets out of your way.
+Astro is that it's a static-site generator, but lets you utilize "islands of reactivity" when you need it.

-Since the build process is baked into Astro, and this isn’t a highly-dynamic single-page application, it shouldn’t be too difficult to generate a PDF of a given HTML page.. right?
+Since the build process is baked into Astro, and this isn't a highly-dynamic single-page application, it shouldn't be too difficult to generate a PDF of a given HTML page... right?

 const fs = require("fs");